 Remember to hydrate before bed by drinking water, and try to use a hydrating lotion each night.
 Sufficient hydration helps maintain a healthy glow to your skin and reduces the appearance of wrinkles.
 Hydrating flushes out impurities and improves blood flow, especially to your facial area and scalp.

-Aging makes it more difficult for the body to repair (and makeup to cover) any imperfections since skin loses collagen and, consequently, elasticity.
+Aging makes it more difficult for the body to repair (and makeup to cover) any imperfections since skin loses collagen and, consequently,.
 The result is the saggy, jowly skin that causes people to avoid mirrors like vampires as they get older.
 Sleep experts recommend learning to sleep on your back, which is not an easy thing to do if you’ve always slept face down and on your stomach.

 The accumulation of fluid overnight makes eyes look puffy, which you can prevent by elevating your head above your body as you sleep.
 It’s an adjustment, but working through the crick in your neck will pay off in a healthier-looking face.
 The right pillow can help, but it may require some trial and error.

 Assess Your Mattress